 Gifted and talented: your questions answered

-“There is no one rigid definition of ‘gifted and talented’,” says Julie Taplin, Deputy Chief Executive of Potential Plus UK, the operating name of the National Association for Gifted Children.
-“Traditionally ‘gifted’ has meant ability in academic subjects, such as maths and English.
-It may also refer to IQ, often of 130 or above.
-‘Talented’ has been introduced more recently to reflect ability in the arts, sport, music and leadership.”
+'There is no one rigid definition.' says Julie Taplin, Chief Executive of Potential Plus UK, the charity supporting children with high learning potential.
+'Historically, "gifted" meant ability in academic subjects, such as maths and English, or a high IQ, often of 130 or above.
+"Talented" more often reflects ability in the arts, sport, music and leadership.'

-How will being gifted or talented affect my child?
+How will being highly able affect my child?

 Will my child have to move up a year?

-Schools do support gifted and talented children, so it's important to find out what your school can do for your child.
-Enrichment activities are one way schools can expand subject knowledge in a way that really benefits gifted and talented children.
+Schools do support gifted and talented children, so it's important to find out what your school can do for your child, initally by talking to their class teacher.

 Will my child have to take an IQ test?